Creating a Hygge Bedroom

-The living room is another important area, precisely because people spend time together there.
+The living room is another critical area because people spend time together there.

-- Think about your past.
-Heritage pieces, books, LPs and other items from the past work well as part of hygge.
+- Think about your past—heritage pieces, books, LPs and other items from the past work well as part of the hygge.
 Combine them with Scandinavian furniture to achieve real hygge.
-Note that electronics look harsh, so you should cover up any tech you use to play music or watch TV etc., by storing it in a cupboard or cabinet, if possible.
+Note that electronics look harsh, so you should cover up any tech you use to play music or watch TV by storing it in a cupboard or cabinet, if possible.

 - Use small tables.
 Don’t cram a huge coffee table into a small living room.
 Instead, use small nesting tables.
 You can take advantage of the tables to create various atmospheres.

 - Create a nook.
-Every hygge home needs a little place in which you can curl up with a blanket, a tasty cup of hot chocolate and a good book.
+Every hygge home needs a little place to curl up with a blanket, a tasty cup of hot chocolate and a good book.
 Why not make it a corner of your living room?
 It doesn’t have to be, though.

 Shaping your hygge kitchen

 - Crockery.
-In your kitchen, off-white, grey and cream colours will work well, but you can extend the hygge to your crockery.
-Some white crockery can keep the hygge effect going as well as fit in with the design.
+In your kitchen, off-white, grey and cream colours will work well, but you can extend the hygge to your pottery.
+Some white crockery can keep the hygge effect going and fit the design.

 - Warm drinks station.
 A warm drinks station will make your kitchen more inviting.
-Equip the station with a coffee machine, cups, saucers, kettle and teapot so guests can make their own warm drinks if they wish to.
-You can also set up a little cake stand in your kitchen, so you and your guests have something to nibble on while they sip their drink.
+Equip the station with a coffee machine, cups, saucers, kettle and teapot so guests can make their warm drinks if they wish to.
+You can also set up a little cake stand in your kitchen so you and your guests have something to nibble on while they sip their drinks.

 Injecting hygge into your bathroom

 A bathroom isn’t just a space to wash and use the toilet.
-You can relax while you’re under the shower or in the bath.
+You can relax while you’re in the shower or the bath.
 Here are some tips for bringing a little hygge to your bathroom.

 - Play with textures.
 There’s nothing like slipping into a thick bathrobe or wrapping yourself up in a fluffy towel after a long soak in the bathtub.
 Nor is there one like stepping out of the tub onto a soft bath mat.
 Plush textures will make your bathroom more hygge quickly.